-Whether you’re choosing to self-isolate due to Coronavirus or simply have no choice, you might be looking for some fun ideas of things you can do with the kids that doesn’t involve screens!
-We’ve got lots of ideas for home-based activities with kids – from craft & games, to exercise, cleaning, home organisation and photography, from local mum Daniela Minns.
+Keeping the kids entertained at home can be a huge challenge.
+Whether you’re trying to avoid rainy weather, staying home with sick kids or simply planning a day at home, you might looking for some fun ideas of things you can do with the kids that don’t involve screens!
+We’ve got lots of ideas for home-based activities with kids – from craft & games, to exercise, cleaning, home organisation and photography.

 Fun activities to do at home with kids

 Looking for things to do at home with the kids?
 We have sorted the kids’ activities into different categories to make it even easier for you to browse!

 - Outdoor play activities

 - Home organisation